gabriellaj45/CSCI5448/ResearchProject/README.md

 Press the n key to go through the image set

 Homography:
-Click the corners of the board in clockwise order beginning with the top left corners and then press q to close the images
+Click the corners of the board in clockwise order beginning with the top left corner and press enter when you have selected the 4 corners then press q to close the images

 Subtract:
 Press the n key to go through the image set